|

 the early 1970s, a group of scientists and public figures,

-including Brodov, tried to influence the system by writing
+including Brodov, tried to influence the System by writing

 an open letter to General Secretary of the CPSU Central Committee